cyber-Ahn/tgn_discord_bot/README.md

 .music disconnect - disconnect voice channel

-.music play url/name - plays the youtube url or song from name
+.music play url/name - plays the youtube/soundcloud-url or song from name(only youtube)

 .music pause - pause the player